Transit visas are issued to foreigners who will pass through South Africa enroute to its neighboring countries.

 - Non-refundable US$36.00 processing fee in money order.

-- Processing time is 5 business days.
+- Processing time is 5 to 10 business days.

 - Where to submit your application